 Disney PhotoPass Service is now taking photos of guests at Pirates of the Caribbean.
 As you prepare to exit a haunted grotto, a Disney PhotoPass camera will capture your image, which will be automatically associated to your My Disney Experience account if you are wearing an active MagicBand.
 Your photo can be viewed at MyDisneyPhotoPass.com and in the My Disney Experience mobile app, where you can download or purchase it.

-The Plaza del Sol Caribe Bazaar, which you must pass through after the ride in order to get back outside, is where you’ll find Pirates of the Caribbean logo merchandise.
+You exit the attraction into the Plaza del Sol Caribe Bazaar, where you’ll find lots of Pirates of the Caribbean and Pirate themed. merchandise.
 Also nearby is La Princesa de Cristal with art and collectibles.

 In the late 1950s, Walt Disney introduced the concept of a pirate adventure to his staff at Walt Disney Imagineering.
 Like so many other of his ideas, it was far ahead of the current technology needed to achieve the desired effects.
 It was not until the mid 1960s that the show moved closer to reality.
 Pirates of the Caribbean opened at DISNEYLAND® Park in New Orleans Square in February, 1967 and in Walt Disney World on December 15, 1973.

 The flat-bottomed boats are propelled by jets of water.
 Lift pumps in the staging area create a current that carries the boats through the channel.